phantomstudios/react-share/README.md

 ### copyToClipboard()

-Method used to copy some given text and copy it into your clipboard.
+Method used to copy a given text into your clipboard.

 ```jsx
 import { copyToClipboard } from "@phntms/react-share";